GenerativeMolMachines/siRNA/README.md

-# Machine learning enables the design of highly effective natural and modified small interfering RNA
+# Machine learning on autoencoder- and LLM-derived embeddings for the design of highly effective chemically modified siRNAs for gene knockdown

 ## Abstract